Your Step-by-step guide to planning cremation arrangements

 Are you interested in making a cremation plan for yourself?
 Or do you need to arrange a funeral or cremation service for a loved one who has passed?
 This funeral and cremation planning guide will answer some key questions you will have if faced with the task of making funeral arrangements.

-The following FAQs about cremation costs and funeral prices in the Tucson area, as well as state funeral laws and other funeral/cremation considerations, have been put together to help you know where to start when arranging a funeral or cremation.
-Read on to find out more, or call (520) 200-7742 to arrange a low-cost direct cremation service.
+The following FAQs about cremation costs and funeral prices in the Tucson area, as well as state funeral laws and other considerations for funeral and cremation arrangements, have been compiled to help you know where to start when planning a funeral or cremation.

 What is my first call when a death occurs?

-When a death occurs, your first call will be to select a funeral home to handle funeral arrangements and transfer the deceased into their care.
+When a death occurs, your first call should be to select a funeral home to handle the arrangements and arrange the transfer of the deceased to their care.
 Most deaths occur in a medical facility, where the deceased can be held for a short period in the hospital morgue if necessary.
-This allows you some time to select the right funeral service provider for your needs, so try not to feel rushed to make a decision straight away.

-How do I choose a funeral home or cremation service provider in Tucson?
+How do I choose a funeral home or cremation service provider in Tucson, AZ?

 What are my funeral service or cremation service options in Tucson?